redcraft-org/redcraft_packer/README.md

 ### Generate image

-Once that's done, `cd` to the image directory and run the following command  to build an image:
+To build an image, `cd` to the image directory and run the following command :
 `packer build redcraft-*.json`

 An alternative to setting environment variables is to define variables in the build command (not recommended, especially if you share your computer):